pitivi/pitivi/docs/design/2008_design/2008_UI_Design.md

 audio balance, or image color correction).
 The type of controls presented are determined by the current selection:

--   accessable at all times by clicking on its tab
+-   accessible at all times by clicking on its tab
 -   default interface which simply presents a control for every available property should work in the majority of cases
     -   time-varying properties are presented on an interpolation graph